 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842) ("Topic 842"), which requires lessees to recognize a right-of-use asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-The Company adopted this standard on January 1, 2019, using the modified transition method which provides for recognizion of existing leases as of the adoption date without requiring comparable presentation for the prior period.
+The Company adopted this standard on January 1, 2019, using the modified transition method which provides for recognition of existing leases as of the adoption date without requiring comparable presentation for the prior period.
 Lease assets and liabilities are recognized based on the present value of lease payments over the lease term.
 The Company's leases do not provide an implicit interest rate.
 The Company uses an estimated incremental borrowing rate based on the term of the lease using information available at the adoption date or the lease commencement, if later, including the yield on the Company's collateralized debt.
-The Company has elected to adopt the package of practical expedients provided under Topic 842 which allowed the Company to not apply a reassessment of whether any existing or expired contracts contain leases, reassessment of lease classification for existing or expired leases and reassessment of cash flows.
+The Company has elected to adopt the package of practical expedients provided under Topic 842 which allowed the Company to not apply a reassessment of whether any existing or expired contracts contain leases, reassessment of lease classification for existing or expired leases and reassessment of initial direct costs for leases.
+The adoption of this standard had no impact on the Company's consolidated statement of operations or statement of cash flows.
 Refer to Note 8, Leases, for additional information.